Search

 JupyterLab vs. Jupyter Notebook

 Not long ago, Project Jupyter launched its latest product called JupyterLab.
-It allows developers to run terminals, code consoles, and run text editors in the browser and the Notebooks.
-JupyterLab includes Jupyter Notebook into an Integrated Development Editor that developers can run on their browser.
+It allows developers to run terminals, and code consoles, and run text editors in the browser and the Notebooks.
+JupyterLab includes Jupyter Notebook as an Integrated Development Editor that developers can run on their browsers.

 In simple terms, JupyterLab is just an advanced version of Jupyter Notebook.
 However, it is best to try out a new software tool or platform yourself to see if it suits your needs and is worth using.